1.Preface

 • Members

-• Synchronize Assigned User is checked in the Sync with Redmine, the issue assignees will be added to the card as a member.
+• Synchronize Assigned User is checked in the Sync with Redmine, the assignee of a Redmine issue will be added as a member of a Trello card.

 You can perform this operation when: